The main recognition and measurement standards used by the Company in the preparation of its financial statements are the following:

 The Company records the cost of acquiring and developing IT programs under this heading, including the cost of developing web pages.
 Computer software is amortised on a straight line basis over three to five years.

-In accordance with article 6 of Law 33/2014, the land and buildings recorded in the balance sheet at 1 January 2015 were valued by an independent expert on 8 June 2015.
+The land and buildings recorded in the balance sheet which are subject to the provisions of article 6 of Law 33/2014 were valued by an independent expert on 8 June 2015.

 For items of property, plant and equipment that take more than one year to get ready for use, the capitalised costs include any borrowing costs incurred before the asset is ready for use that have been billed by the supplier or that relate to loans or other generic or specific third-party financing directly attributable to the acquisition or manufacturing of the asset.